 There are lots of fun ways to get aerobic exercise, such as:

 - using an elliptical machine

 - tai chi

-Examples of exercises made easier in the water include:
+Examples of exercises you can do in the water include:

 - Forward arm reaches.
-Raise one or both arms upward as high as possible, beginning with the arms submerged in water.
+Raise one or both arms upward as high as you can, beginning with your arms submerged in the water.

 - Arm circles.
 Make circles with your arms under water.

 - Leg swings.
 Holding the pool wall for balance if necessary, swing your leg up in front of you and then back behind you.

 Chlorine in pools can cause skin dryness, so you may want to take a shower and apply moisturizing lotion after swimming.